- | 020 8995 0508

 Created in the early 18th century by Richard Boyle, 3rd Earl of Burlington, this masterpiece of Neo-Palladian architecture became a showcase for his art collection.

 The Earl took the inspiration for his house from the architecture of ancient Rome and 16th-century Italy that he had seen on his Grand Tour.
 His architect, William Kent, spared no expense in creating a sumptuous villa to house the Earl's extensive art and book collection, and to provide a luxurious place where he could entertain his friends.
-An ongoing programme of refurbishment is restoring the velvet-lined rooms to their former glory.

 Italian and Flemish Old Masters on the walls are complemented by superb sculptures and furniture.
 William Kent's elaborately carved Chiswick tables designed specifically for the house are outstanding examples of Neo-Palladian furniture, and in the lower tribuna a lead sphinx stands guard over arcane secrets.

 Art Funded works

 The Art Fund has helped Chiswick House acquire three paintings by Pieter Andreas Rysbrack which are part of a series of eight landscape views of the house set in its gardens, some of them showing gardeners going about their business.
 The gardens themselves – birthplace of the English landscape movement – have undergone a £12m restoration which has revealed the original vistas and repaired the statues and garden buildings.